exasol/exasol-version-number-provider/README.md

 versionNumberProvider.getLatestReleaseNumber();
 ```

+You can also get the latest version for a specific major or minor release using `getLatestReleaseForMajor(...)` or `getLatestReleaseForMinor(...)`.

 ## Installation

 Click on maven central badge (on the top of this page), select version and copy the dependency declaration for your build system.